 The directory salvager is invoked by a handler for any unexpected fault that occurs during a file system operation.
 The program salv_dir_checker_ salvages a directory by examining and validating every object contained in the directory.
 The salvager validates every value before using it; for each object, it verifies the structural integrity of the object first, using the structure marking data, and then verifies the object content.
 After structure is validated, object content can be checked: for example, names must be unique and consist of valid characters.
 Some substructures of a directory, such as hash tables, are rebuilt completely on every salvage.

-The objects in a directory are found by following pointers relative to the directory base.
+The directory salvager finds objects in a directory by following pointers relative to the directory base.
 Damage to an object might damage the pointers and make other objects un-findable.
 Although the salvager uses both forward and back pointers to find objects, some valid objects might still be unreachable.
 To handle this case, the salvager keeps a storage map for the directory and remembers each object it finds.
 Whenever a new object is found, its location and size are entered in the map, and checked for overlap with objects already found.
 The salvager also enters all validly free storage into the map.
-When all pointer chains have been examined, the salvager analyzes blocks of storage that are not marked in the map, to see if these are valid lost objects that can be reclaimed.
+When all pointer chains have been examined, the salvager analyzes blocks of storage that are not marked in the map, to see if these are valid lost objects ("orphans") that can be reclaimed.

-The salvager sometimes decides how to resolve an inconsistency based on its knowledge of the operation of the file system.
+The directory salvager sometimes decides how to resolve an inconsistency based on its knowledge of the design of the file system.
 For example, a crash during the deletion of a file branch might leave some evidence of the file's existence that could cause the salvager to undelete it.
 This doesn't happen, because the salvager knows that the first step in deleting a file entry is to zero its unique ID, and so it refuses to reclaim an apparent file entry with a zero ID.

-When the salvager is repairing a directory, it can place items "security out of service" if security-related attributes have incorrect values.
-Access control lists are salvaged slightly differently from other lists in a directory, because the order of ACL entries is important; although the list of ACL entries is double threaded, only forward chains are followed.
+Access control lists in directories are salvaged slightly differently from other lists in a directory, because the order of ACL entries is important; although the list of ACL entries is double threaded, only forward chains are followed.

 After NSS was introduced, the online Volume Dumper was created.
 Like BOS SAVE, it dumps a whole physical volume to tape, but it can run while Multics is running.
 This facility has the speed of SAVE but the flexibility of the hierarchy dumper.
 System operators perform scheduled volume dumps of all file system physical volumes on a regular basis, and use them to restore a volume's contents in case of data loss.
 Files modified after the volume dump was taken are then reloaded from incremental dump tapes.